 [Enable IP White List] Check the item and click Edit to create a list of IP addresses only which are allowed to access the RPB server.
-For the setting details, see IP White List Settings in Chapter 8.

 [Bandwidth Control] Check to prevent overloading on slow network.
 You can set the bandwidth from 0 to 100,000 Kbytes to transfer in one second.